|

 Shop for the largest part of you, whether it is your stomach, bust, hips, rear, or a combination.
 Then a tailor (or seamstress or sewist) can modify the rest of the garment to work with, not against you.
 Start small; have a tailor shorten the hem on a pair of pants or the sleeve on a jacket.
 But when you find a tailor you trust, they can achieve amazing things.
 For example, my tailor will take a pair of pants and slightly taper them below my rear and on the sides of pants so there is room for my belly and bum, but no sagginess underneath which just makes those curves look both bigger and less firm.

-This may seem intimidating or overwhelming, but if you keep shopping but feel you still have nothing to wear, if you are uncomfortable in your wardrobe, if you find what is in stores doesn't seem to work with your body… a tailor will transform your relationship with clothes and in the long run save you money.
-And tailors are like therapists… they have seen everything and your body is nothing weird or awful or bad.
-You are a client and they want their client to feel great.
+Finding a tailor may seem intimidating or overwhelming.
+However, if you keep shopping and still feel you still have nothing to wear, if you are uncomfortable in your wardrobe if you find what is in stores doesn't seem to work with your body… a tailor will transform your relationship with clothes and in the long run save you money.

-how to hide a belly this summer
+tips on how to camouflage a belly in the summer by Wardrobe Oxygen

 5. The Most Important Styling Tip: